wp-plugins/sp-client-document-manager/readme.txt

 * Allow the user to create projects
 * Ability to add files to any user
 * Download all the files of a project in a single zip file
-* Add multiple admin emails to receieve files
+* Add multiple admin emails to receive files
 * Advanced admin file manager
 * Assign custom capabilities to user roles

 **Premium Features**

+**Overall Premium Features**
-* Add custom fields to your client upload form!
-Sort the fields, view them in the file view page or in admin
+* Add custom fields to your client upload form, Sort the fields, view them in the file view page or in admin
 * Search by tags
-* Categories allow an admin to designate categories for the user to select, for example a print company could use categories as statuses (Mockup, Draft and Final)
+* Change text for category (ex: Status)
 * Custom Email Notifications
-* Full Support through email or Skype
 * Auto deletion of files based on a time you set.
 * Thumbnail view mode for a windows explorer type look and feel.
-* Automaticly create thumbnails of pdfs and psds (must have imagemagick installed on server)
+* Automatically create thumbnails of pdfs and psds (must have imagemagick installed on server)
 * File versioning system, don't lose old versions
-* Addon packs available for more features!
-* For more information check out the plugin page http://smartypantsplugins.com/sp-client-document-manager/
 * Upload multiple files
 * File progress bar
+* Allow users to collaborate on files by creating groups
+* Switch between list view and thumbnail view
+* Assign a file or files to a category

+**Premium Addon Features**

+* Dropbox integration to allow your users to import files directly from their dropbox
+* Add unlimited sub folders for better organizing

+**Categories**
+* Add Categories
+* Manage Categories allow an admin to designate categories for the user to select, for example a print company could use categories as statuses (Mockup, Draft and Final)

+**Projects**
+* Allow a user to create projects
+* Collaborate with other users with groups
+* Assign a file or files to a project
+* Manage Projects

+**Clients**
+* Client can view all categories set by admin

+Full Support Available through email or Skype.
+Coming Soon Add-on packs available for more features!

 **Current Languages**